mre/endler.dev/content/2020/timelapse/index.md

 🎬 [Download timelapse on Github](https://github.com/mre/timelapse).

-## Credits

-Thanks to all past and future contributors: abnerpc, cmangla, gkpln3, Kerl1310, orcutt989, seleregb, ShaneCreedon, and ShreyaPrabhu.

 ## Bonus

 The video at the beginning is a timelapse of how I finish this article.